tasinhoque/nachos-offline/README.md

 ### Task 2: Implement condition variables directly

+- Data Structures Used:

+  1. `waitQueue`: A LinkedList instance of KThread (used as a FIFO queue)
+  2. `conditionLock`: An instance of Lock class.

 - Steps:

+  - threads.Condition2#Condition2():

+    1. Initialize `waitQueue`.

-  - Sleep
+  - threads.Condition2#sleep():

     1. Disable machine interrupt.
     2. Release `conditionLock`.
     3. Add the current KThread to the `waitQueue`
     4. Relinquish the CPU for the current thread.
     5. Acquire `conditionLock`.
     6. Restore machine interrupt.

-  - Wake
+  - threads.Condition2#wake():

     1. Disable machine interrupt.
     2. If the `waitQueue` is not empty, remove the first thread from the front and change its state to ready, along with putting it in the `readyQueue` (a static `ThreadQueue` in `KThread`).
     3. Restore machine interrupt.

-  - Wake All
+  - threads.Condition2#wakeAll():

     1. Disable machine interrupt.
     2. While the `waitQueue` is not empty, remove the first thread from the front and change its state to ready, along with putting it in the `readyQueue` (a static `ThreadQueue` in `KThread`).
     3. Restore machine interrupt.

-- Changes:
-  1. Condition2() constructor
-  2. sleep()
-  3. wake()
-  4. wakeAll()
-- Data Structures Used:
-  1. `waitQueue`: Linked list of KThread (used as a FIFO queue)
-  2. `conditionLock`: An instance of Lock class.
-- Testing: We forked three threads after creating them.
+- Testing: We created three threads.
+Each of them printed a line and went to sleep.
+  We then woke a single thread and created another three threads.
+After that, we woke up all the remaining threads.

 ### Task 3: Complete the implementation of the Alarm class